openstack-archive/stx-tools/README.md

 which defaults to `$HOME/starlingx`.

 The `tb.sh` script uses sub-commands to select the operation:
 * `run` - Runs the container in a shell.
-This does not return to a shell prompt while the container is running, you will need another shell window to work inside the container.
-This allows systemd and thus mock,  to work from within the container.
 It will also create `LOCALDISK` if it does not exist.
 * `stop` - Kills the running shell.
 * `exec` - Starts a shell inside the container.